hargoniX/master/thesis/thesis.typ

 random testing.
 Popularized by Haskell's QuickCheck @haskellquickcheck, random testing has been implemented in many @ITP systems, such as ACL2 @acl2cex, Agda's QuickCheck @agdaquickcheck, Isabelle's Quickcheck @quickcheck, Lean's Plausible @plausible, PVS @pvsquickcheck, and Rocq's QuickChick @quickchick.
-The main strength of this approach is performance: Computers can generate and evaluate many candidates within a short time span.
+The main strength of this approach is performance: computers can generate and evaluate many candidates within a short time span.
 As previously explained, the main weakness are complex constraints on the input space that make it hard to generate valid inputs.
 In order to counteract this, ACL2, Isabelle's Quickcheck, and later iterations of Rocq's QuickChick @quickchick-multirelations implement techniques to derive generators for inputs that are constrained by certain kinds of inductive relations.

-Another concrete execution technique is bounded exhaustive testing, implemented in Isabelle's Quickcheck and as a QuickChick extension @boundex-coq.
+Another concrete execution technique is bounded exhaustive testing, as implemented in Isabelle's Quickcheck and as a QuickChick extension @boundex-coq.
 Bounded exhaustive testing generates and tests all possible inputs to a conjecture up to a certain bound (e.g. term size).
 Unlike random testing, this ensures that all potentially relevant inputs within the search space are actually tested.
-The main limitation is that the search space can often only be fully explored up to a small bound within a small time frame.
+The main limitation is that the search space can often only be fully explored up to a small bound within a reasonable time frame.
 This causes bounded exhaustive testing to usually miss larger counterexamples.

 A fundamental limitation of systems that rely purely on concrete execution is the inability to refute propositions that are not executable.
 For example, to demonstrate that
 $forall n : NN. exists m : NN. n + m = m$ is false using concrete execution, the system would need to generate a value for $n$ and then try all possible values for $m$.
 This is impossible, given that $m$ ranges over infinitely many values.
-These issues can be addressed with symbolic reasoning.
+Thus, to find these kinds of counterexamples, symbolic reasoning is necessary.

 Between the fully symbolic and fully concrete ends of the spectrum, Isabelle's Quickcheck also implements a narrowing-based approach.
 The idea of narrowing is to symbolically evaluate the